 Apple reaches deal to bring iPhone to China Mobile

-BEIJING (AP) — Apple and China Mobile announced a long-anticipated agreement Monday to bring the iPhone to the world's biggest phone company.
+NEW YORK (AP) — Apple says it has reached a deal to bring the iPhone to China Mobile, the world's biggest phone carrier.

-The iPhone 5S and 5C will go on sale in Apple and China Mobile stores beginning Friday, Jan.
-17. China Mobile customers can register for phones starting Wednesday.
+The iPhone 5S and 5C will go on sale in Apple stores and China Mobil stores beginning Friday, Jan.
+17. China Mobil customers can register for phones starting Wednesday Dec.
+25.

 The companies didn't announce pricing or the terms of the agreement.

-The iPhone faces tough competition from cheaper smartphones running Google's Android software.
+The iPhone, while popular around the world, has faced tough competition in recent years from cheaper smartphones running Google's Android software.
 Collectively, Android phones far outsell Apple's iPhone.

-China Mobile has more than 750 million mobile accounts.
-However, a survey by Bernstein Research said some China Mobile customers use smaller carriers for data service.
+China Mobile is owned by the Chinese government, and has more than 750 million mobile accounts.
+However, a survey by Bernstein Research said some China Mobile consumers use smaller carriers for data service.
 Apple already has agreements with China Telecom Ltd. and China Unicom Ltd., which have about 455 million mobile accounts.

-China Mobile wants to have the world's largest 4G network.
-It plans to have 4G services available in 16 cities by the end of 2013 and to provide coverage for 340 cities by the end of 2014.
+China Mobile wants to have the world's largest 4G network, and the new iPhones might help it win over customers.
+The company received approval to start operating the faster network earlier this month and plans to have 4G services available in 16 cities by the end of 2013.
+It aims to provide coverage for 340 cities by the end of 2014.